Enserink-lab/screenwerk-2.0/README.md

 In the case of grouping by solvent, drugs dissolved in the same solvent (belonging to the same solvent group) will be combined with each other, but not with drugs belonging to a different solvent group.
 This grouping ensures that drugs are not combined (dispensed into the same well) with incompatible solvents that migtht have an adverse impact on the activity and effect of the other drug.

 In any other case, drugs can be paired by individual groups specified by the user.
 This allows selective and custom combinations of drugs.
-This can be accomplished by providing a column in the list of drugs with a custom column \['GROUP'\] containing the individual groups, as shown in an example below.
+This can be accomplished by providing a column in the list of drugs with a custom column $$'GROUP'$$ containing the individual groups, as shown in an example below.

 ![](https://raw.githubusercontent.com/Enserink-lab/screenwerk-2.0/refs/heads/develop/doc/figures/drug-groups.png)